RedHatInsights/yggdrasil/README.md

 ### `./cmd/ygg`

 `ygg` is a specialized RHSM client.
-When run with the `register` subcommand, it attempts to register with RHSM over D-Bus.
+When run with the `connect` subcommand, it attempts to register with RHSM over D-Bus.
 If registration is successful, it activates the `yggd` systemd service.